arihanth26/OOS-Product-Recommendation/docs/index.md

 ![Table](images/output_graph.png)
-*Figure: Overall Substitution K-Partite Graph with Aisles, Clusters and P2-P2 Mappings.*
+*Figure 2: Overall Substitution K-Partite Graph with Aisles, Clusters and P2-P2 Mappings.*

 An individual drill-down visualization for a particular cluster in this k-partite graph can be seen below:

 ![Table](images/individual_cluster_graph.png)
-*Figure: Hierarchical Drill-Down: Products in Cluster 44 (Aisle: water seltzer sparkling water).*
+*Figure 3: Hierarchical Drill-Down: Products in Cluster 44 (Aisle: water seltzer sparkling water).*

 This visual network provides an intuitive way to explore substitution relationships and product proximity within and across aisles, which is critical for the supervised learning algorithm and substitution ranking.